Mike Bell (running back): College career

-Bell played college football for the University of Arizona, where he rushed for 3,163 yards and 17 touchdowns in four years, three as the starter.
+Bell played college football for the Wildcats at the University of Arizona, where he rushed for 3,163 yards and 17 touchdowns in four years, three as the starter.
 In his senior year, he rushed for 153 yards in sixteen attempts in a surprising 52–14 rout of the then-undefeated UCLA Bruins.
 Bell is third all-time in the college's history in rushing yards.